Hacker0x01/pingpong/README.md

 - obstacle rules
 - direct response
 - table touch
-- vocabulary ("In the just", "laughing plural", "good seeing")
+- vocabulary ("In the just", "laughing plural", "good seeing", "life taker"
 - the classics (dirk, philip)
 - why you are not jens enough